 Physical Education Grade 8

-This year-long course meets twice a week and is designed to provide an opportunity for students to further improve their fitness and well-being (through exercise, stretching, teamwork activities, and games) as well as to gain further awareness and insight about the role of fitness in lifelong health.
+This year-long course meets once a week and is designed to provide an opportunity for students to further improve their fitness and well-being (through exercise, stretching, teamwork activities, and games) as well as to gain further awareness and insight about the role of fitness in lifelong health.
 Health is incorporated – including the basics of nutrition, substance abuse, and wellness.

 Your 8th graders will be receiving classes this year on social responsibility, high school preparation, Catholic values, and planning for the future.
 They will, also, be required to do a project where each student will explain, lead, instruct, and participate a gym class designed by them.
-A rubric for this project with a date they will present is coming in the next week or so.
-Please look for it.

 Phys Ed is a pass/fail class.
 There are two criteria I use, Participation and Attitude.

 Coming to class in the correct gym uniform

 Participating in the day’s activity

 Doing the best they can do in the activity

 Team work when necessary and individual effort when required

 A “can do” attitude